huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 > _“Love does not cause suffering: what causes it is the sense of ownership, which is love’s opposite_.” — Antoine de Saint-Exupéry

 > _“Love is the only way to grasp another human being in the innermost core of his personality.” — Viktor Frankl_

+> _“Love is taking a few steps backward maybe even more… to give way to the happiness of the person you love.” — Winnie-the-Pooh_

+> _Piglet: “How do you spell ‘love’?”_
+> _Pooh: “You don’t spell it…you feel it.”_

 > _“Love does not claim possession, but gives freedom.” — Rabindranath Tagore_